bravoalpha79/MothRadar/README.md

 16. Commit and push all changes to GitHub master.

-17. In Heroku App DashBoard, under the Deploy tab, select GitHub as Deplyoment method.
-In the searchbox, type the name of the GitHub repo (MothRadar) and click "Connect".
+17. In Heroku App DashBoard, under the Deploy tab, select GitHub as Deployment method.
+In the search box, type the name of the GitHub repo (MothRadar) and click "Connect".
 Under Manual deploy, make sure that the selected branch is **master**, and click Deploy Branch.

 18. The app is now deployed on Heroku.